-This DIY-lawn care plan brought my yard back to life
+This DIY lawn care plan brought my yard back to life

 Sunday is still a new company with no BBB listing

-Sunday was founded in 2019, which wasn’t all that long ago.
-The start-up lawn care company isn’t a Better Business Bureau-accredited business and isn’t listed on the BBB website, which might be a dealbreaker for some people.
+Sunday was founded in 2019, which isn't all that long ago.
+This may not be a dealbreaker for you, but Sunday isn’t a Better Business Bureau-accredited business.
 Since becoming a homeowner, I’ve relied heavily on BBB listings to identify quality businesses to work on my old house.

 Just because a business isn’t listed on BBB doesn’t make it bad, but it certainly helps instill confidence in people like me who want to make sure they’re hiring the right business for the job.
 Time also named Sunday one of its best inventions of 2019.
 All in all, Sunday improved the quality of my grass, and I wasn’t able to find any overwhelmingly negative reviews or complaints about the products.